Central Securities Depositories Regulation (CSDR) – regulation memo

 The CSDR requirements provide detailed legislative provisions on:

-• Settlement: harmonisation of settlement cycles to T+2; dematerialisation of issuances (2020) and entry into force of level 2 legislation; harmonisation of settlement discipline rules
+• Settlement: harmonisation of settlement cycles to T+2, dematerialisation of issuances (2020), rules on internalised settlements

-• Central Securities Depositories: provisions on internal organisation including user committees, board members, minimum obligations such as reconciliation, acceptance of issuances from issuers, fair and open access to CSDs
+• Central Securities Depositories: provisions on prudential requirements, internal organisation and access to CSD services (acceptance of issuances from issuers, fair and open access to CSDs) as well as recognition of third-country CSDs

-• Banking services: conditions under which CSDs may provide banking services or use banks
+• Banking services: conditions under which CSDs may provide banking services or use commercial banks

 • Intermediaries: disclosure of settlement internalisation and use of segregated accounts under certain conditions